trigger1996/Raspi_Sensors/README.md

 This is a integrated simple Rpi Sensor moduled for px4 autopilot, which is designed for mostly compatibility with Navio And it's drawn by Altium Designer (or Dxp)

+2017.11.20
+  Block 1 is not cabable enough for its strong internal crosstalk.
+So we attempt to reroute and a couple of copnents to reduce interference from the motor and power source, such as an inductor and a diode, etc.

 2017.10.9

 修改意见: